-The department received 9,455 calls for service in 2017, another record high.
-As shown, the call volume continues to increase year to year.
+The department received 9,200 calls for service in 2018.
+Although slightly lower than last year, the call volume continues to remain higher than previous years.
 Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department respond, including Fire/EMS and animal related calls.
+Not taking the chief, detective and SRO into account, the average number of calls per officer was 836 calls each in 2018.